 Keeping Water Off Your Walls Starts With Siding Installation

 Introducing effective moisture barriers under your home’s siding can potentially prolong the life of walls beyond the life of the siding alone.
-Siding and roofing provide the first line of defense against Maryland weather.
+Siding installation and roofing provide the first line of defense against Maryland weather.
 One of its other functions is to keep sunlight from causing deterioration of the moisture barrier, ultimately protecting the building walls.
 Where the moisture barrier stops–at the edges and openings through the wall–special attention should be paid to the detailing of exterior wall finishes.

 Types of Siding for Your Home